 Uses - As a stimulant and a carminative (relieves flatulence).
 Given as a treatment for dyspepsia and nausea.
 Ginger has many health benefits and is often combined with hot water, honey and lemon as a traditional cold remedy.
 Ginger is probably most well known as a culinary spice.

 Characteristics – Agreeable, aromatic odour, taste pungent.
-The root is in flattish, irregularly branched pieces, usually from seven to ten centimetres long.
+The root is in flattish, irregularly branched pieces, usually from 7cm to 10cm.
 Each branch is marked at at the top by a hollow scar.